Did you know that a licence is required to install a security door? Many people don’t.

 The customer contacted the Western Australian Police Licensing Centre, as well as lodged a complaint with the Australian Security Industry Association Limited (ASIAL).

 Upon inspection by the authorities, they too, confirmed the security doors had not been installed to the Australian standard.
-And upon further investigation, it was found that the company who installed the doors did not hold the relevant security licence.
+And upon further investigation, it was found that the company that installed the doors did not hold the relevant security licence.
 In fact, they weren’t even a security business, nor security door installers, but a glazier business.

 While the exact implications in this instance remain unknown, it is our belief that the business would likely have been charged and received a significant fine.